This Guide will teach you everything you need to know about Hydroponic Fodder.

 Advantages of hydroponic fodder

 1) Nutrient Value

-Hydroponics fodder has more nutrient than traditional fodder dry food or grain.
-It contains high carbohydrate, minerals, and vitamins.
+Hydroponics fodder has more nutrients than traditional fodder dry food or grain.
+It contains high carbohydrates, minerals, and vitamins.

 2) Time to grow

 Compared to traditional fodder, which often needs up to two months to grow, you can grow hydroponic fodder in just one week

 Compared to conventional fodder production, it required less water for hydroponic fodder production.
 Only 3 to 4 liters of water is necessary to grow one kilogram of hydroponic fodder; on the other, for traditional fodder, approximately 70- 100liter water is required.

 Hydroponic fodder can be produced regularly throughout the year, even when low water problem.

 5) Chemicals or pesticides